nypnyadmin/nypny/README.md

 NYPNY
 =====

-opensourcing www.nypny.com
+Source code for: www.nypny.com

+Built for firebase.

+Author: Ashwin Hamal, ashes09@gmail.com
+Contact the author to colloborate or for more info.

-Contact us at contact@nypny.com
+Contact NYPNY at: contact@nypny.com